 - What is the vibe of regularly published photos?
 Moody/dramatic/bright and colorful/whimsical/grungy?

 Before you head to the submission guidelines, know the blog inside and out so that you don’t waste your time sending your work to an editor who won’t give your photos a second glance.

-Curate Your Submissions
+Tip 2: Curate Your Submissions

 And of course you’ll want to send your best work and the photos that best represent your style and genre (or the style/genre you’re aiming for).
 Showcasing your best curated images, and ones that will appeal to the blog’s audience, will help you gain more fans, and hopefully, clients!